 I hold that ['common' is said] in many ways.
 [C1] What is divided into parts is called 'common' if, like a loaf of bread or wine, its parts belong individually to each of those who divide it up; property is also common in virtue of being able to be divided up.
-[C2] What is not divided into parts but is received from someone for the use of many people [in turn], as a slave or a horse that several brothers possess in common.
+[C2] That is likewise called 'common' which is not divisible into parts but is received from someone for the use of many people [in turn], as a horse or a slave that several brothers possess in common.
 [C3] What is handed out to someone and, after being used, is returned to common [ownership] is also called 'common', like the bathhouse or the theatre.
 [C4] Yet another sense of 'common' applies to what as a whole, undividedly, enters into the use of many at once; it is in this way that everyone who is present in the theatre has access to the herald's voice, although his voice is not divided up into smaller parts for the use of each of those present.